 While your IP address alone might not provide enough information for identity theft, it can be a starting point for hackers to dig deeper and collect more sensitive information about you.
 Cybercriminals can use this data to commit identity theft, financial fraud, and a variety of other illegal activities in your name.

-How to hide your IP address?
+How to hide your IP address from hackers?

 Now that we’ve established the potential dangers of sharing your IP address, let’s discuss some ways you can hide or mask it.